 The search algorithm RS-LOCAL has three empirical parameters to control the samples that are selected for the local transfer from the SSL (Lobsey et al., 2017).
 Parameter k is both the number of samples drawn from the original and reduced library without replacement and the number of samples of the returned SSL subset.
 Parameter b is the number of times k samples are randomly drawn from the remaining data at iteration i of the performance-driven library reduction.
 Parameter r is the proportion of samples, which are consistently in weakest models, that are removed at it each reduction step.
 The configuration of the RS-LOCAL search was optimized for each NABO site.
-For each site, we ran separate RS-LOCAL runs, testing a full-factorial combination of empirical parameter sets $k = \{30, 50, 150\}$, $b = \{10, 20, 50\}$, $r = \{0.05, 0.1, 0.2\}$.
-The RS-LOCAL procedure is based on partial least squares regression (PLSR) (Wold et al., 1983).
-For the RS-LOCAL tuning during the subset selection procedure and final calibrations, we tested 1 to 10 PLSR components.
-The finally selected optimal subset per site yielded the smallest RMSE on the two local calibration samples, and was therefore used to predict the local validation samples.
+For each site, we ran separate RS-LOCAL runs, testing a full-factorial combination of empirical parameter sets $k = \{30,50,150\}$ , $b = \{10,20,50\}$ , $r = \{0.05,0.1,0.2\}$ .
+The finally selected optimal subset per site yielded the smallest RMSE on the two local calibration samples, and was therefore used to infer predictions for the local validation samples.